hauptem/F5-Multisite-Dashboard/README.md

 ## Installation

 ### Prerequisites
-- F5 BIG-IP with LTM module
+- F5 BIG-IP with LTM and APM modules provisioned
 - **TMOS Version:** 15.0 or higher (tested on 15.x, 16.x, 17.x)
-- APM module (for frontend authentication)
 - DNS resolver configured for PTR lookups (optional)
-- iFiles capability for static asset hosting
 - **Note:** This version (1.7) is **not multi-partition compatible** - all objects must be in `/Common` partition

 ### Frontend Setup